Rydgel/Scala-Yo/README.md

 ```

-Oh and the API returns a 20x even for bad requests.
+The API returns a 20x even for bad requests.
-So a succeeded Future might not mean the call was Ok.
+So a successful Future might not mean the call was Ok.

 ![ohgodwhy](http://i0.kym-cdn.com/photos/images/newsfeed/000/183/923/Whywecanthavenice2.png?1318200747)